Pathwise turnpike and dissipativity results for discrete-time stochastic linear-quadratic optimal control problems: INTRODUCTION

 \section{INTRODUCTION}

-Turnpike properties are a valuable feature of optimal control problems (OCPs) for analyzing the long time behavior of optimal solutions.
+Turnpike properties are a valuable feature of optimal control problems (OCPs).
 In deterministic problems, the most common variant of this phenomenon describes that for increasing horizon lengths, the optimal trajectories spend most of their time near an optimal steady state.
-This property was first observed by von Neumann and Ramsey, see \cite{Neumann1945, Ramsey1928}, but it is still a topic of recent research, particularly due to its relation to model predictive control, see \cite{Faulwasser2022, Gruene2017}.
+This means that the turnpike property can be seen as a finite-horizon variant of the usual asymptotic stability property.
+It was first observed by von Neumann and Ramsey, see \cite{Neumann1945, Ramsey1928}, but it is still a topic of recent research, particularly due to its relation to model predictive control, see \cite{Faulwasser2022, Gruene2017}.
 A closely related concept is strict dissipativity.
 For deterministic problems the connection between strict dissipativity and the turnpike property is well studied, see \cite{Faulwasser2017, Gruene2016, Gruene2018}.

 While turnpike phenomena are rather well understood in the deterministic setting, more theoretical work is needed when uncertainties enter the dynamics and the setting becomes stochastic.
 Some of the challenges here are the definition of the stochastic counterpart to the optimal steady state and the question of which objects we should work within the theoretical analysis, given that in numerical experiments one can observe turnpike properties concerning different objects like distributions, moments, or sample paths of the stochastic system, see \cite{Ou2021}.